-This approach is illustrated in Figure 24.
+This approach is illustrated in Figure 13.

-This prevents the DLT from being overly constrained beyond what the multi-sectoral model estimated was an optimal carbon budget for the electricity sector over the period, and allows flexibility to account for minor differences in modelling outcomes attributable to using a sampled chronology to fit load blocks in the SSLT.
+This prevents the DLT from being overly constrained beyond what the multi-sectoral model estimated was the carbon budget for the electricity sector over the period, and allows flexibility to account for minor differences in modelling outcomes attributable to using a sampled chronology to fit load blocks in the SSLT.